 Is jail a real possibility for a reckless driving conviction?

-Many reckless driving convictions do not result in jail time — there is no minimum jail time and the 12 months maximum is standard language for all misdemeanors — but a jail sentence is possible depending on the case.
+Many reckless driving convictions do not result in jail time — there is no minimum jail time and the 12 months maximum is the standard language for all misdemeanors — but a jail sentence is possible depending on the case.
 Factors that may lead to jail time include repeat offenses, location (for example, near schools, construction zones, or residential neighborhoods), and whether other drivers were affected or put in danger.

 What do I do if I was charged with reckless driving in Georgia?

 Unless you were involved in an accident causing injuries, you will usually be given a notice to appear in court.
 Contact our Georgia reckless driving attorneys as far in advance of the court date as possible to discuss possible defenses, or whether you may be able to negotiate for a reduction to a non-criminal traffic violation.